Alta Via 4 (day 2): Rifugio Locatelli Tre Cime to Rifugio Fonda Savio + Via Ferrata Merlone

 - Elevation gain & loss: 855m up & 915m down (580m up & 640m down standard AV4)

-- Via Ferrata en route: Sentiero Attrezzato Alberto Bonacossa (one-way; 1B)
+- Via Ferrata en route: Sentiero Attrezzato Alberto Bonacossa (one-way; 1B)— refer to Tabacco Map 010 & Cicerone Vol.1 (route 62)

 Rifugio Locatelli Tre Cime to Rifugio Auronzo (1.5hrs)

-Start the morning by dropping along a rocky path into a cow-filled meadow under the three peaks and then scend steeply back up via another rocky trail as you make your way gradually around the right side of Tre Cime.
+Departing Rifugio Locatelli, start the morning by dropping along a rocky path into a cow-filled meadow under Tre Cime and then ascending steeply back up via another rocky trail.
+The route eventually wraps around the far side of the three peaks, meandering past a few little tarns that make for a beautiful photo opportunity of their northwestern faces.

 Rifugio Auronzo to Cadini di Misurina viewpoint (30min)

-From the Rifugio, follow a well-marked path for a little over 20min before catching your first unobstructed views of the Cadini di Misurina range, undoubtedly one of the most spectacular views on AV4— and in all of the Dolomites!
+From Rifugio Auronzo, follow a well-marked path for a little over 20min before catching your first unobstructed views of the Cadini di Misurina range, undoubtedly one of the most spectacular views on AV4— and in all of the Dolomites!

 The Flying Banana viewpoint, pictured below, is an iconic photography location, but there are dozens of unnamed grass patches or rocky outcroppings along the trail from which to admire the Cadini di Misurina.
-Stick to the farthest right path (there are several branching trails here) and plan to stop often!
+Stick to the farthest right path (there are several branching trails here) and plan to stop often to gawk at the dramatic peaks looming 2,839m over the valley floor.

 *I spent well over an hour running around taking photos in this area and that’s obviously not factored into the hiking time I’ve quoted, so if you’re a keen photographer, be sure to build in plenty of extra time this morning!